GCSE Earth Science: How the Earth's atmosphere evolved over millions of years

 The current Earth's atmosphere has been around for about 200 million years but this section describes how we think the Earth's atmosphere evolved into its current composition.
 So, the evolution of our atmosphere?
 How did our atmosphere evolve after the formation of planet Earth?

 When the Earth was first formed any gaseous atmosphere would boil away despite the Earth's gravity pull.
-After the Earth's original hot molten surface had cooled sufficiently to form a crust, volcanoes formed and have continued erupting until the present time, if quite not so frequently as millions of years ago!
+After the Earth's original hot molten surface had cooled sufficiently to form a crust, volcanoes formed and have continued erupting until the present time, if quite not as frequently as millions of years ago!

 From intense volcanic action it is believed that the early Earth's atmosphere consisted mainly of carbon dioxide and water vapour and virtually no oxygen.

 From intense volcanic activity nitrogen would have built up along with water vapour and probably small amounts of ammonia and methane (mainly in the first billion years!).
 As the Earth continued to cool down forming a thicker crust, there would be far more volcanic activity that we see today and far more gases spewed out from volcanoes forming the initial 'stable' atmosphere and the first seas and oceans from condensed water vapour.

 Seas and oceans would form from condensed water vapour as the early Earth surface cooled down even more, to the extent that water now covers 2/3rds of the Earth's surface.
 Carbon dioxide and ammonia would dissolve in this water as would some of the minerals of the Earth's crust, so the formation of the oceans would considerable decrease the concentration of the gases in air.

 When the oceans formed and carbon dioxide dissolved in the water, carbonates were then precipitated producing sediments on the seabed, reducing the amount of carbon dioxide in the atmosphere.
 The carbon dioxide could form soluble sodium carbonate, sodium hydrogencarbonate or calcium hydrogencarbonate as well as insoluble calcium carbonate and other carbonate deposits.
 Some limestone deposits are hundreds of millions of years old.